 - Charter member of John Houseman's Acting Company, which also consisted of Kevin Kline and Patti LuPone.

-- Frequently collaborates with Woody Allen, beginning with 1988's Another Woman.
+- Frequently collaborated with Woody Allen, beginning with 1988's Another Woman.

-- Has done voice-over work in several Disney movies, including Cogsworth in Beauty & the Beast (1991), Governor Ratcliffe in Pocahontas (1995) and Dr. Jumba Jookiba in Lilo & Stitch (2002).
+- Did voice-over work in several Disney movies, including Cogsworth in Beauty & the Beast (1991), Governor Ratcliffe in Pocahontas (1995) and Dr. Jumba Jookiba in Lilo & Stitch (2002).